How to Verify a Property Buyer's Cash Funds for a Quick Sale

 Key Takeaways:

-• Always request recent proof of funds before agreeing to a sale.
+• Always request official proof of funds before agreeing to a sale.

-• Only accept official documents (bank statement or solicitor’s letter) - never screenshots.
+• Only accept bank statements or solicitor letters, never screenshots.

 1) Step 1: Request Proof of Funds